sambetts/graph-calling-bots/src/examples/Group/GroupCallingBotFunctionsApp/README.md

 }

 ```
-The call data can include PSTN numbers or Teams users.
+The call data can include PSTN numbers or Teams users (object IDs).
 The bot will call the PSTN numbers and Teams users will be called via Teams.
+It only works with users in the same tenant as the bot.